-Gilets are a cyclist’s secret weapon against the elements.
+The best cycling gilets are your secret weapon against the elements.
 Smaller and more packable than a full jacket, gilets are the perfect piece of spare clothing to take with you on changeable days.

-A good gilet can be the most versatile piece of kit in your wardrobe, seeing year round use.
-Think cold morning starts in the spring and summer, long descents off mountains and days when the weather just won’t settle.
+In fact, a good gilet can be the most versatile piece of kit in your wardrobe, seeing year-round use.
+Think cold morning starts in the spring and summer, long descents off mountains and autumn days when the weather just won’t settle.

 Altura NV2 Vest